Generator coordinate method for transition-state dynamics in nuclear fission: General conclusions

 Both quantities exhibited in the Table support our conclusion that one can safely use coarse meshes to define the channels.
-Comparing the 4-state models with the 7-state models one sees little or no change in the integrated transmission factor and in its median energy.
-Model C with two interacting diabatic channels has about twice the integrated transmission strength as model A, which is hardly surprising.
+The averages change by 25\% or less in comparing the 4-state and 7-state models.
+The average energy is comparable to the zero-point energy in the flat channel.
+In the parabolic channel the average energy is somewhat lower due barrier effect; in this case the finer mesh has a significant affect.
+However, it may be seen from the $\sigma(E/EK)$ column that the spread of energies is about the same.

-Another point to note about the phenomenological transition-state theory is that the coupling between adiabatic channels is completely neglected.
-We can test this assumption by the entry marked ``C$^a_8$".
-That model ignores the coupling between the adiabatic channels; its transmission factor is lower by ~20\%.
-This is not beyond the expected uncertainties in a fully microscopic theory, but a computational framework taking all interactions into account is obviously to be preferred.
+Model $C_8$ simulating adiabatic transmission by two interacting diabatic channels has about twice the integrated transmission strength as model A, which is hardly surprising.
+Note however that the coupling between the two diabatic channels is significant: model $C^a_8$ ignores the coupling and its $I_T$ is smaller by 20\%.
+In present fission theory such couplings are neglected, and this finding confirms that approximation in phenomological models.